MARYANN1-legit/Customer-Churn-Analysis/README.md

 Dataset from kaggle (https://www.kaggle.com/datasets/muhammadshahidazeem/customer-churn-dataset)

 ### Tool used
--Excel : Data Cleaning
+- Excel : Data Cleaning
--SQL Server : Data Analysis
+- SQL Server : Data Analysis
--Power BI : Data Visualization
+- Power BI : Data Visualization

 ### Data Cleaning
 Data cleaning and pre-processing were carried out at the initial stage to ensure the quality of data